List of Jeopardy! contestants: Tom Cubbage

 Tom Cubbage is the only contestant in Jeopardy! history to win both the show's College Championship and the Tournament of Champions.
 Cubbage became the first ever winner of the College Championship in May 1989, winning $26,600.
 In November of that year, he was the $100,000 grand prize winner of the 1989 Tournament of Champions.
 He also appeared on Super Jeopardy! in 1990 and earned $5,000 for appearing as a quarterfinalist.
 Fifteen years later in 2005, Cubbage competed in the Ultimate Tournament of Champions.
 In the first round, he lost his game, finishing second to Bob Harris.
 In 2014, Cubbage returned to Jeopardy! to compete in the show's Battle of the Decades.
-In his first game of the tournament, he defeated fellow Jeopardy! alumni Verini and Jerome Vered.
+In his first game of the tournament, he defeated fellow Jeopardy! alumni Bob Verini and Jerome Vered.
 Cubbage lost his second game to Ken Jennings, but he finished the game with $19,500, allowing him to secure a wild-card spot in the next round.
 In the semifinals, Cubbage lost again, finishing third behind Leszek Pawlowicz and eventual tournament winner Brad Rutter.